 |Flag Size (H x L):||51.5" x 64.5"|

 Although North Carolina didn't adopt a flag until May 20th, 1861, this actually meant that it was among the earliest to do so.
 Like some of its Southern brethren, the decision coincided with one to secede from the Union.
 In this case, North Carolina's declaration to join the Confederacy occurred on the very same day.
-Due to split views on the issue of slavery, with its western population, in the more mountainous regions, generally at odds with and disliking the more aristocratic, eastern-dwelling plantation owners, the state was actually the last one to leave the Union by popular vote, with ratification by its state legislature.
-Only after Virginia seceded did this occur.
-A decision not to do so would have left North Carolina like an island, geographically stranded.
+Due to split views on the issue of slavery, with its western population, in the more mountainous regions, generally at odds with and disliking the more aristocratic, eastern-dwelling plantation owners, the decision to leave the Union occurred with some hesitation.
+Only after the secession of Virginia seceded did this occur.
+At this point, siding with the federal government would have left North Carolina like an island, geographically stranded.

 The original flag of the state looked very much like it does today.
 This was comprised of three bars, one vertical, along the hoist end, followed by two horizontal.
 The primary difference between the original and the current flag is that the colors of red and blue were reversed.
 The first flag, therefore, had a red bar, followed by blue over white.
 In the center of the red register was a single white star, above and below which were important dates in North Carolina history.
-Above was May 20th, 1875.
-This was the date of the supposed adoption of the Mecklenburg Declaration, purported to be the very first instance in which a group of citizens--in this case, the residents of Mecklenburg County--formally announced independence.
+Above was May 20th, 1775.
+This was the date of the supposed adoption of the Mecklenburg Declaration, purported to be the very first instance in which a group of citizens -- in this case, the residents of Mecklenburg County -- formally announced independence.
 As the story goes, the act occurred shortly after the British attack in Lexington and the outbreak of war.
-Though the original document does not exist, and is thought by most scholars to be the subject of myth, the date remains on the current North Carolina flag.
+Though the original document does not exist, and is thought by most scholars to be but a myth, the date remains on the current North Carolina flag.
 True or not, the sentiment and meaning remain part of North Carolina's independent, patriotic pride and lore.

 Jones' bill also called for the dates to be set upon gilded, scrolling banners, and for the initials of the state to be added in gilt letters, flanking the white star to the left and right.